What is a Death Doula?

 Listening and presence: Sometimes, the most powerful thing a death doula does is just being there to listen, offering a non-judgmental and compassionate space for the person who is dying to express their fears, regrets, hopes, or even anger.
 This emotional support can help relieve anxiety, fear, and the sense of isolation that many feel in their final days.

 Emotional preparation for the family: It’s common for family members to be overwhelmed with grief or uncertainty.
-A death doula can provide them with tools for coping and offer guidance on how to support their loved one during this time.
+I can provide them with tools for coping and offer guidance on how to support their loved one during this time.

 Physical Comfort & Care